robercano/3Dengine/README.md

 ## Introduction
 This is a demo 3D engine set to showcase my 3D graphics and system programming skills.
 The main aim is to implement several known techniques and produce a series of demos to showcase this.

+## Compilation

+### Ubuntu 14.04 LTS

+You need to install the following packages in order to compile the package:

+    sudo apt-get install g++ cmake libglew-dev libjpeg-dev libglfw-dev xorg-dev

+Then you can compile the demos with:

+	make clean demos

+The binaries will be created in the demo directory.

 ## Current set of features

 * OpenGL renderer (based on GLFW and GLEW)